MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 For example, if a customer misplaces a statement, but they need the statement to receive approval for payment, you could send the customer a reprinted statement that includes the same information as the original.
-Reprinted statements are marked with “Reprint” in the header.
+Reprinted statements are marked with "Reprint" in the header.

 When you mark to reprint statements, statement data is saved each time you print statements, so that the information is available for reprinting.
 You also can remove the statements using the Reprint Statements window if you no longer want the statement to be available for reprinting.

-If you’re using national accounts and you select to reprint or remove a parent customer’s statement, you cannot separate that statement into individual child customer statements.
+If you're using national accounts and you select to reprint or remove a parent customer's statement, you cannot separate that statement into individual child customer statements.

-*If you’re using Multicurrency Management, and if you originally printed a multicurrency statement and you’re now reprinting it in a non-multicurrency format, the amounts will be the same as they were on the original multicurrency statement.
-The amounts won’t be converted to the functional currency.*
+*If you're using Multicurrency Management, and if you originally printed a multicurrency statement and you're now reprinting it in a non-multicurrency format, the amounts will be the same as they were on the original multicurrency statement.
+The amounts won't be converted to the functional currency.*

 #### To reprint or remove statements